September 24, 2024 · , ,

 A map of Malaga with various neighborhoods marked, overlaid with the text 'Which place is the best in Malaga?

-Written by Pedro Sanchez:
+Written by Carolina Sanchez:

 Welcome to Malaga, a city that never fails to charm with its vibrant culture, stunning architecture, and warm, sunny climate.
 As a long-term resident, I’ve had the privilege of experiencing the unique lifestyle in Malaga, living in various parts of this beautiful city.
 This guide will take you through the top 10 preferred residential areas in Malaga, each with its unique appeal and character.